'Fix it!' Gun violence plea to Trump from students, parents

 On background checks, Trump has suggested he is open to a bipartisan bill developed in response to a mass shooting at a Texas church.
 It would penalize federal agencies that don't properly report required records and reward states that comply by providing them with federal grant preferences.

-One NYT reader's reaction to Florida students lobbying state lawmakers to strengthen gun control https://t.co/ycF9PWON44 pic.twitter.com/pAtpqShBSR— The New York Times (@nytimes) February 21, 2018

-Senate Minority Leader Chuck Schumer, a New York Democrat, said the bill is "a small step," stressing that Democrats want to see universal background check legislation.
+Senate Minority Leader Chuck Schumer, a New York Democrat, said the bill is "a small step," but said Democrats want to see universal background check legislation.

 Republican Sen. Pat Toomey of Pennsylvania said Wednesday that he'll probably reintroduce bipartisan legislation that would require background checks for all gun purchases online and at gun shows.
 He said he planned to discuss the idea with Trump.